Vulnerability Assessment Tool (BRC Method) – Frequently asked questions (FAQ)

 Is there a telephone number I can call for help and support with the tool?

-Real-time support is coming soon.
-Until then, please email firstname.lastname@example.org with your query, including your preferred contact details and geographical location (for time zone purposes).
+For support, please email firstname.lastname@example.org with your query, including your preferred contact details and geographical location (for time zone purposes).
 We will contact you by telephone or Skype or email an answer to you.

 Can I have access to the formulas that generate the results?